 >> New to our site and full-time home on wheels?
 Check out our fifth wheel here

-We unwrapped the fifth wheel, delighted to find only minor tears in the cover from its use.
+We uncovered the fifth wheel, delighted to find only minor tears in the cover from its use.
 The paint on the RV had been buffed from the rubbing of the cover in the wind, but otherwise had done its job to protect.

 The inside of the RV was cold.
 We were glad we had winterized the RV and our Truma AquaGo Water Heater before we had left.
 It smelled of DampRids, which had also done a great job of capturing excess moisture while we were away.
-It took a couple weeks of airing out before that smell went away…
+It took a couple of weeks of airing out before that smell went away…

 The truck needed a little help starting up with the aid of a battery charger.
 We also made sure all our tires were properly inflated before hitching up and pulling the fifth wheel out of the Lance storage lot.
 We headed to a nearby campground to properly flush our tanks, charge our batteries, and begin the process of unpacking the truck camper.